 Adderall is also abused by those who want to lose weight as it can decrease appetite.
 What many people who use the drug as a diet pill are unaware of is the side effects this type of use can cause.

 It is not recommended to use Adderall without a prescription, especially in the form of a diet pill due to the risky side effects.

 Withdrawal from Adderall can result in what is known as an “Adderall crash.”
 Although many who take it as prescribed may not experience these symptoms, those who abuse the drug constantly may feel any of the below side effects:

 Withdrawal can be different for everyone, while effects and length of withdrawal can vary depending on:

 - If you are diagnosed with ADHD or not

 - Length of time abusing the drug

 If you have abused other drugs or alcohol, these side effects may be more intense for you.
-Tapering off the drug may be best to reduce side effects of withdrawal and remember it is never recommended to quit abruptly.
+Tapering off the drug may be best to reduce side effects of withdrawal over a total detox.
+Remember it is never recommended to quit abruptly.

 Help is out there